JOBSVUE/thedig/README.md

 ## 🏗️ How to use

 ### Configure
 To run this project, you'll need a few environement variables which includes some API keys from Google.
-Please edit [default.env](default.env) and rename it as `.env`.

 You'll need a few API keys, depending on which search engine you wish to use, yet Google Vision (reverse-image search) is mandatory.
-Have a look at [default.env] for instructions on how to create them.
+Have a look at [default.env](default.env) for instructions on how to create them, fill them and rename the file as `.env`.

 In order to help you start smoothly, we provided a script for Google `setup_googlecloud.sh`.
 Run it to set-up automatically Google Vision API.
 By default, the project will be `thedig` and so the API key.
 If you wish to change defaults, feel free to modify the script by yourself.